boschresearch/iccve2019_valmon/README.md

 von Keler; 2019 IEEE International Conference on Connected Vehicles and Expo (ICCVE)

-    @INPROCEEDINGS{Rhod1911:Online,
-        AUTHOR="Stephan Rhode and Johannes {von Keler}",
-        TITLE="Online validity monitor for vehicle dynamics models", BOOKTITLE="2019 IEEE International Conference on Connected Vehicles and Expo (ICCVE) (IEEE ICCVE 2019)",
-        ADDRESS="Graz, Austria",
-        DAYS=3,
-        MONTH=nov,
-        YEAR=2019,
+    @InProceedings{Rhode2019,
-        ABSTRACT="This paper presents a method to measure the degree of validity of vehicle dynamics models during run time in a computational efficient way.
+      Title                    = {Online validity monitor for vehicle dynamics models}, Author                   = {S. {Rhode} and J. {Von Keler}}, Abstract                 = {This paper presents a method to measure the degree of validity of vehicle dynamics models during run time in a computational efficient way.
 The method is called online validity monitor and is constructed as follows.
             First, the characteristic validation error distribution of a vehicle dynamics model is stored.
 Second, during run time, an error distribution is recorded via a circular buffer.
-Third, the distance between stored and run time error distribution is taken as a measure to detect if the model operates in its validated domain."
+Third, the distance between stored and run time error distribution is taken as a measure to detect if the model operates in its validated domain.}
+      Booktitle                = {2019 IEEE International Conference on Connected Vehicles and Expo (ICCVE)}, Year                     = {2019},
+      Month                    = {Nov},
+      Pages                    = {1-6},

+      Doi                      = {10.1109/ICCVE45908.2019.8965162},
+      ISSN                     = {2378-1289},
+      Keywords                 = {Model validation;online;vehicle dynamics;Jensen-Shannon divergence}
     }

 ## Purpose
 This software is a research prototype, solely developed for and